booz-allen-hamilton/agile-playbook/3_AnAgileLifecycle.md

 things we need to do soon, but we are fuzzy on things that are going to done more than a month from now.
 We don't want to spend too much time on things that are likely to change anyway.

-Many teams call this period [Sprint 0]; and in addition to light planning, we want to put some time upfront into infrastructure and tooling; let's make sure we can get from a commit to a build quickly.
+Many teams call this period Sprint 0; and in addition to light planning, we want to put some time upfront into infrastructure and tooling; let's make sure we can get from a commit to a build quickly.
 Let's smooth our deployment process so it's not a pain when time is tight.